 " When you're inspired by some great purpose, some extraordinary project, all your thoughts break their bonds.
 Your mind transcends limitations; your conciousness expands in every direction; and you find yourself in a new, great, and wonderful world.
 Dormant forces, faculties and talents become alive and you discover yourself to be a greater person than you ever believed yourself to be." -Pantajali,

-Amberly has studied and practiced yoga since she was a teenager but decided to transition into teaching in 2012.
+Amberly has studied and practiced yoga for many years but decided to transition into teaching in 2012.
 She has completed studies in Hatha, Yin, Restorative, Kundalini, Core Strength Vinyasa Yoga, and Reiki.
-She trained in Yin yoga with Bernie Clark in Vancouver, BC and is now working toward her 300hr training there at Semperviva Yoga School.
+She trained in Yin yoga with Bernie Clark in Vancouver, BC and went on to complete her 300hr training there at Semperviva Yoga School.
 Her teaching style incorporates the gentle and nurturing aspects of Hatha and Reiki healing as well as strong breath work to build internal heat and help bring balance back to the body.
 She creates a calm, safe space for students to flow deeper and more thoughtfully, incorporating proper alignment and breath in creative ways for a stronger, more balanced practice.
 She resides in Crescent Hill with her significant other and a menagerie of cats and dogs.
-"Yoga is not merely touching your toes, or standing on your head, or folding yourself into a lotus pretzel.
-It's about how you do what you do, and how you live your daily life on a moment-to-moment basis."
-Eric Schiffmann

 Lee first discovered yoga in 2005 while completing her Bachelor’s degree in Psychology and Dance at Indiana University, Bloomington.
 After being in a serious car accident in September 2011, Lee’s yoga practice began to deepen as she practiced Bikram yoga for two years, as a way to combat back/neck pain and anxiety.
 Her passion for yoga increased even more when she started to study Vinyasa Flow.
 Through Vinyasa Flow, Lee discovered a way to pair breath and movement into a dancing, moving meditation.
 Lee completed her 200 hour yoga teacher training at Yogaia in Fall 2015.
 Lee loves being a student and has studied many styles of yoga including: yin, Kundalini, restorative, Bikram, Skanda and power vinyasa.
 Lee is a licensed professional clinical counselor working in the community mental health field with children and adolescents.
-Yoga and meditation have become Lee’s primary source of self-care, and she encourages her students to find a consistent practice to combat stressors and improve their overall wellbeing.
+Yoga and meditation have become Lee’s primary source of self-care, and she encourages her students to find a consistent practice to combat stressors and improve their overall well being.
 She also encourages students to take the lessons from the mat and into into their daily lives.
 Lee is the proud mama of two pugs and a cat.